-In this modern era of medical science and technology, medical professionals have discovered different ways for spinal decompression without any surgery.
+In this modern era of medical science and technology, medical professionals have discovered different ways for non-invasive spinal decompression without any surgery.
 All these spinal traction procedures aimed to aid in removing additional pressure on the inter-vertebral discs.

 Now the question arises “what are inter-vertebral discs?”
 These are small structures similar to a cushion that are placed between your vertebrae.
 All these discs together provide strength and stability to your back by serving as shock absorbers.
 Herniation or bulging of these discs due to long periods of stress and other factors may lead to persistent back pain.
 Decompression or traction techniques are used to relieve pain in such painful conditions.

 This condition happens when the delicate focal point of a spinal cord pushes through a break in the harder outside spinal muscles.
 Some bulging/herniated disc cause no indications.
 Others can bother adjacent nerves and result in torment, deadness, or shortcoming in an arm or leg.
 Not each disc disease needs intervention.
 Whenever required, treatment incorporates medicine, exercise based recuperation, and as an last resort surgery.